ivngzmn/blog-preview-card/README.md

 ### What I learned

 I learned more about box shadows and how simple they are to implement.
+Also learned to use relative links for assets such as fonts, image for correct deployment to GitHub pages.

 ### Continued development